Becoming a Regular Blogger

 - Practice, enhance, and strengthen your writing skills

-- Get a chance to express your opinions to a large audience
+- Express your opinions to a larger audience and the campus community

 - Have your work published and archived online

-- Learn how to work on a deadline
+- Learn how to work individually on a deadline

 - Notify the blog coordinator at least one day in advance when you cannot post on assigned day.